cuddleofdeath/UnmaskedSinger/README.md

 I created my navbar with the help of this tutorial from 'Masteryst' on YouTube from this video: https://www.youtube.com/watch?v=-HEjsVkfjOk

-I also used a ton of the documentation for mui (MaterialUI) and referenced many of their examples when using their components!
+I also used a ton of the documentation for mui (MaterialUI) and referenced many of their examples when using some of their components!

 I found this video extremely helpful for getting my cards stacked in a grid: https://www.youtube.com/watch?v=4KxHcbQ8GYQ